-What do you get for an elderly woman that has everything?
-Good question.
 Finding the perfect gift for elderly family or friends can be tough.
 A lifetime of obtaining items means they may have virtually anything you can think of, and storage space may be an issue.
 Many times, memories, comfort, practicality, and improvement in the quality of life may outweigh novelty when picking a useful gift for the elderly.

 Memory Keepsake Gifts for Senior Citizens